gtimelog/gtimelog/README.txt

   lunch **
   browsing slashdot **
   napping on the couch **

+If you want some activity (or non-activity) to be completely omitted from the reports, use three asterisks:

+  break ***

 GTimeLog displays all the things you've done today, and calculates the total time you spent working, and the total time you spent "slacking".
 It also